How to Develop an eCommerce Website

-Taking it into account, we can say that directing your online marketing campaigns on elders might not be reasonable enough to allocate a budget for.
+Taking that into account, we can say that directing your online marketing campaigns on elderly might not be reasonable enough to allocate a budget for.

-But who buys such things on the Internet for them?
-Yes, of course, it’s their kids and, maybe, grandkids.
+Yet, who DOES buy such things on the Internet for them?
+Of course, it’s their kids and, maybe, grandkids.

-So why not to adapt your marketing strategies and business goals to this fact and instead of saying “It will make you feel young again” try to use “Give your loved ones the youth they once had back”, for instance.
+So, why not adapt your marketing strategies and business goals and instead of saying “It will make you feel young again” try to use “Give your loved ones the youth they once had back,” for instance.

 If you’re not sure what audience on the Internet uses your product the most, you can check it on these services:

 - Google Analytics.
-The service from Google that provides demographic information (sex/gender, location, age, etc.) about users on your platform.
+ThIS service provides demographic information (such as sex/gender, location, age, etc.) about the users on your platform.

 - Social Media resources.
 Facebook Audience Insights, per se.
 You can find a lot of information on this service: education, their language, relationship status, family members, topics they’re interested in, and so on.